 Mechanical support is available on the bike, however they will not fix punctures, it is your responsibility to learn how to do this and practice in your own time.
 Mechanical support is reserved for more serious issues such as broken spokes, tyre blow outs or bent rear hangers.
 If you require assistance, inform a marshal and they’ll request support for you.

 Above all, make sure you don’t let your ego get in the way on the bike.
-You may be passed by hundreds of athletes on the bike, but there’s every chance you’ll pass them on the run if they’ve gone too hard on the bike.
+You could end up being passed by hundreds of athletes on the bike.
+But there’s every chance you’ll pass them on the run if they’ve gone too hard on the bike.
 More people regret going too hard on the bike than not going hard enough.

 As you approach the end of the bike, it’s time to think about your dismount.
 There will be a dismount line in the same manner as the mount line, which both your feet must touch before you cross.
 Failure to do so would result in a penalty.
 For most athletes, this will be a case of pulling over a few feet from the line, dismounting as normal and running towards your rack where you’ll leave your bike before heading to the marquee.